PietsHost/Nextcloud-Installation-Script/README.md

 admin-Username and much more!

 Database-Name, Database-password and Admin-password will be generated automatically - due to security reasons.
+You can also specify everything whitin the "default.json"-file.
+Simply load the JSON-File with "-c" or "--config" parameter!

 Now let the script do it's work.

 That's it!
 Once it's done, visit your website and enjoy Nextcloud!